XFTI-MalwareThreatResearch/nrs/README.md

 ### Installation

-NRS is available through [Pypi](https://pypi.python.org/pypi/nrs) or this repositoy.
+NRS is available through pypi or this repositoy.
 To use with IDA, the native module must be build in 32 bits since IDA use its own 32 bits Python runtime on x64_86 systems.

 It is recommended to use [IDAPython-virtualenv](https://github.com/Kerrigan29a/idapython_virtualenv) to manage Python dependancies in IDA.